NicholasSynovic/comp379-final/REPORT.md

 ### Feature Removal

 This dataset contained 22 features, which upon our analysis, were not needed for clustering.
-This is because some of the features were joins on other features, were metadata on the dataset, or were too abstract/ not indicitave for the research that we were doing.
+This is because some of the features were joins on other features, were metadata on the dataset, or were too abstract/ not indicitave for the research that w  e were doing.

 The features that were removed from the processed dataset and their corresponding reasons are (in no order):